sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - Tolerance for the minimum similarity between MLIR quantized and MLIR fp32 inference results
    * - test_input
      - N
-     - The input file for validation, which can be an image, npy or npz.
-No validation will be carried out if it is not specified
+     - The input file for verification, which can be an image, npy or npz.
+No verification will be carried out if it is not specified
    * - test_reference
      - N
-     - Reference data for validating mlir tolerance (in npz format).
+     - Reference data for verifying mlir tolerance (in npz format).
 It is the result of each operator
    * - excepts
      - N
-     - Names of network layers that need to be excluded from validation.
+     - Names of network layers that need to be excluded from verification.
 Separated by comma
    * - op_divide
      - N
      - cv183x/cv182x/cv181x/cv180x only, Try to split the larger op into multiple smaller op to achieve the purpose of ion memory saving, suitable for a few specific models